zhinst/zhinst-toolkit/examples/shfqa_qubit_readout_weights.md

 # Measuring qubit readout weights

-Measure the integration weights for a qubit readout by using gaussian flat top pulses.
+Measure the integration weights for a qubit readout by using Gaussian flat top pulses.

 Requirements: